 It is the requirement and condition of Frank Holder Management that any child aged 4 and above register with Spotlight.

 Spotlight is the main portal where Casting Directors look for clients and children can only become members if registered with an agent.
-Currently the fee is £100 payable directly to Spotlight and agents do not receive any money from this.
+The fee is payable directly to Spotlight and agents do not receive any money from this.